 The developer behind WireGuard is Jason Donenfeld, the founder of Edge Security.
 (The term “WireGuard” is also a registered trademark of Donenfeld.)
 In one interview I watched, Donenfeld said the idea for WireGuard came when he was living overseas and needed a VPN for Netflix.

 Why is there so much buzz surrounding WireGuard?

-The answer is simple: it offers many advantages over existing VPN protocols, as we’ll show you below.
+Well, it does offer some potential advantages over existing VPN protocols, as we’ll discuss further below.
 It has even caught the attention of Linus Torvalds, the developer behind Linux, who had this to say in the Linux Kernel Mailing List:

 Can I just once again state my love for [WireGuard] and hope it gets merged soon?
 Maybe the code isn’t perfect, but I’ve skimmed it, and compared to the horrors that are OpenVPN and IPSec, it’s a work of art.